Online dating: Imbalanced gender ratios

 Little is known about the sex ratio controlled for age. eHarmony's membership is about 57% female and 43% male, whereas the ratio at Match.com is about the reverse of that.
 On specialty niche websites where the primary demographic is male, there is typically a very unbalanced ratio of male to female or female to male.
 As of June 2015, 62% of Tinder users were male and 38% were female.

 Studies have suggested that men are far more likely to send messages on dating sites than women.
 In addition, men tend to message the most attractive women regardless of their own attractiveness.
 This leads to the most attractive women on these sites receiving an overwhelming number of messages, which can in some cases result in them leaving the site.

 There is some evidence that there may be differences in how women online rate male attractiveness as opposed to how men rate female attractiveness.
 The distribution of ratings given by men of female attractiveness appears to be the normal distribution, while ratings of men given by women is highly skewed, with 80% of men rated as below average.

 Allegations of discrimination

 Gay rights groups have complained that certain websites that restrict their dating services to heterosexual couples are discriminating against homosexuals.
 Homosexual customers of the popular eHarmony dating website have made many attempts to litigate discriminatory practices. eHarmony was sued in 2007 by a lesbian claiming that "[s]uch outright discrimination is hurtful and disappointing for a business open to the public in this day and age."
 In light of discrimination by sexual orientation by dating websites, some services such as GayDar.net and Chemistry.com cater more to homosexual dating.

+Attention inequality

+Online dating shows attention inequality, where a small percentage of users receive most of the matches.
+Disclosure of number of matches received by other users was found to improve the supply and demand balance.